dell/csm-docs/content/docs/references/cli/_index.md

 ##### Flags

 ```
       --cluster-id string              Id of the cluster managed by dellctl
   -h, --help                           help for list
-      --insecure string     TLS transaction to use InsecureSkipVerify
+      --insecure optionalBool[=true]   whether to skip certificate validation
       --namespace string               namespace of the secret for the given tenant
       --proxy string                   auth proxy endpoint to use
 ```

 ##### Output

-Retrieve volume list metadata for a given tenant.
+Lists PowerFlex volume infomation for a given tenant on a local cluster.
 The namespace is the namespace where tenant secret is created.

 ```
 # dellctl volume list --proxy <proxy.dell.com> --namespace vxflexos